 A Datomic transaction is written to the log in a single atomic write, so there is no possibility of partial work.
 Inside peer processes, the in-memory representation of a database is a pointer to a persistent data structure, and is also updated via a single atomic operation.

 Consistency ensures that any transaction will take the database from one valid state to another.
 Datomic makes the following consistency guarantees:

 - Every peer sees completed transactions as of a particular point in time, called a time basis.

-- The time basis of transactions is a global ordering of transactions for a particular system.
+- The time basis of transactions is a global ordering of transactions for a particular database.
 Peers always see all transactions up to their time basis, in order, with no gaps.

 Datomic also provides first class support for accessing the time basis of information:

 - Every fact in the database knows its time basis via the transaction component of a datom.

 - A database value knows its time basis.

 To correctly implement domain models, transactions need to be able to derive new facts based on existing facts (e.g. adding to a bank balance).
 Datomic transaction functions support arbitrary transformations of transaction data based on the current value of the database, enabling both optimistic and pessimistic concurrency strategies.